Van Gogh in Arles: Explore his Provençal Artistic Adventure

 • vibrant reds to paint the invisible tension.

-This blazing palette already heralds the coming expressionism.
-Van Gogh's post-impressionist style is fully asserted:
+This flamboyant palette already announces the upcoming expressionism.
+Van Gogh's post-impressionist style fully asserts itself:

 • accentuated contours,